BEAGLE: Behavior-Enforced Agent for Grounded Learner Emulation: Introduction

-We present \textbf{BEAGLE} (Behavior-Enforced Agent for Grounded Learner Emulation), a neuro-symbolic framework that overcomes competency bias to generate high-fidelity synthetic student trajectories.
-BEAGLE enables scalable AI education research to train adaptive tutors, validate pedagogical theories, and stress-test interventions without the ethical constraints of real student experimentation.
+We present \beagle (\textbf{B}ehavior-\textbf{E}nforced \textbf{A}gent for \textbf{G}rounded \textbf{L}earner \textbf{E}mulation), a neuro-symbolic framework that overcomes competency bias to generate high-fidelity synthetic student trajectories. \beagle enables scalable AI education research to train adaptive tutors, validate pedagogical theories, and stress-test interventions without the ethical constraints of real student experimentation.
 Our technical contributions include:

 \begin{enumerate}[nosep, leftmargin=*] \item A semi-Markov model trained on real student logs that governs when and how long agents plan, act, or reflect, enabling the iterative C$\leftrightarrow$D transitions that LLM baselines systematically bypass.